BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_queries.md

 # Finding SOME documents using OR

-* Can be used with the same properties
+The `$or` operator can be used to set up lists of properties to match against.
+If any of the conditions match the document is added to the result.

 ```javascript
 const results = await collection.find(